KML: Using Machine Learning to Improve Storage Systems: Use Cases

 \subsection{Use Case: NFS rsize}

 \paragraph{Problem definition} Networked storage systems such as NFS are popular and heavily used.
 NFS is used for storing virtual machine disks~\cite{nfs-vmdk}, hosting NoSQL databases~\cite{linkedin-nfs}, and more.
 A misconfiguration of NFS can hurt performance.
-We experimented with different applications using NFS and found out that one critical NFS configuration parameter is the \stt{rsize}---default network read-block size.
-Hence, we focus on the NFS \stt{rsize} problem: predicting an optimal \stt{rsize} value based on workload characteristics.
+We experimented with different applications using NFS and found out that one critical NFS configuration parameter is the \stt{rsize}---default network read-unit size.
+Hence, we focus predicting an optimal NFS \stt{rsize} value based on workload characteristics.

-\paragraph{Studying the problem} We tested NFS using the same methodology we used for readahead.
+\paragraph{Studying the problem} We tested NFS using the same methodology as for readahead.
 The only difference here is tuning \stt{rsize} instead of readahead.
 We used NFSv4 for all of our tests.
 The NFSv4 implementation we used supports only seven different \stt{rsize} values (4K--256K).
 However, in the NFS use case, there are additional external factors not present in the readahead problem that can affect I/O performance (\eg NFS server configuration, network speed, and number of clients connected to the same server).
 We experimented with four different RocksDB benchmarks under different NFS server configurations and network conditions.
 We configured our server with two different NFS mount point options---one backed by NVMe-SSD and one backed by SATA-SSD.
 We injected artificial network delays to simulate slower networks.
 Our experiments revealed that random and sequential workloads require different \stt{rsize} values to achieve optimal performance.